 Take in refreshing floral arrangements and decorative greenery when rain showers yield to springtime flowers.
 Travel to a lesser known Oklahoma garden or arboretum for a peaceful afternoon spent with nature.

 As winter weather melts away, sunshine and warm temperatures give life to breathtaking flowers, standout shrubs and blooming trees.
 Venture over to an Oklahoma arboretum or garden to take in picturesque landscapes dotted with a wide assortment of colors.
-At these locations located acroos Oklahoma, you can discover gorgeous greenery at less conventional locations, from museum grounds to horticulture centers tucked away on college campuses.
+Discover gorgeous greenery at less conventional locations across Oklahoma, from museum grounds to horticulture centers tucked away on college campuses.

 Take a scenic stroll through Will Rogers Gardens, a hidden gem within the northern section of Will Rogers Park.
 At this Oklahoma City cluster of gardens, follow the clear-cut paths leading to tons of eye-catching roses, irises, azaleas, daylilies and peonies.
 In the Ed Lycan Conservatory, you can snap photos of several cactus and succulent varieties cultivated within the greenhouse.
 You can find more traditional flower favorites at the Charles E. Sparks Rose Garden, brimming with more than 85 types of roses that can stand up to the Oklahoma heat.
 If you’re more of a tree-lover, head instead to the Margaret Annis Boys Arboretum to trek through 10 acres of towering trees.
 Plant lovers of all types can also catch a gardening class, nature camp or special event like the annual Cactus & Succulent Show & Sale at the Will Rogers Garden Exhibition Center.